 Teen Mental Health First Aid is also delivered to all Year 11 students so that they can provide mental health first aid to their friends.

-Get involved and be proactive in understanding mental health issues affecting young people: We offer two excellent and FREE educational courses:
+Get involved and be proactive in understanding mental health issues affecting young people: We offer Youth Mental Health first aid courses throughout the year.

 Youth Mental Health First Aid

 This course is free to all residents within the Macedon Ranges Shire but if courses are filling, preference will be given to those parents/carers with a child at secondary school in the Macedon Ranges.
 For all other individuals, the cost is $150 per person; and for businesses, it is $200 per person.

 Saturday 14 October, 9am-5pm and Tuesday 17 and 24 October, 6pm-9.30pm - FULLY BOOKED

 Tuesday 12 December and Thursday 14 December, 9am-5pm

 Teachers only, Kyneton Town Hall